Remi-Coulom/joedb/doc/source/intro.rst

   log of the application (if the history has to be forgotten for privacy or disk-space reasons, it is also possible to :ref:`pack <joedb_pack>` it).
-- The log structure makes it easy and efficient to synchronize many replications of the same database in a :ref:`distributed application
+- The log structure makes it easy and efficient to synchronize many replications of the same database in a :doc:`distributed application
   <concurrency>`.
 - If the database schema of an application changes over time, joedb can upgrade old files to the new version automatically.
 The upgrade includes changes to